-Standard DoseThree tablets once daily with food.
+Standard DoseThree tablets once daily with food in adults and children weighing at least 45 kg.
 Each tablet contains 100 mg of glecaprevir and 40 mg of pibrentasvir for a total daily dose of 300 mg/120 mg.
 It is important to take all three tablets at the same time—do not separate throughout the day.
-See treatment duration tables at positivelyaware.com/mavyret.
+See treatment duration tables below.
 The number of weeks on treatment depends on such things as cirrhosis status and previous therapy.
-New oral pellet formula approved in June now allows dosing in children age 3 and older (as opposed to age 12 and older previously), without cirrhosis or with compensated cirrhosis, based on weight.
-(See Briefly, page 6).
+New oral pellet formula was approved in June 2021, which now allows dosing in children ages 3 and older, without cirrhosis or with compensated cirrhosis, based on weight.

 Take your missed dose as soon as possible unless it is less than 12 hours until your next dose.
 Do not double up on your next dose.